Malaysia Airlines Flight 17: Debunking

-The Sukhoi Su-25 is a ground attack aircraft and it is not designed to destroy airplanes.
+The Sukhoi Su-25 is a ground attack aircraft and it is not designed to destroy aircraft.
 The claim that the Su-25 could have downed the Boeing 777 with an air-to-air missile was studied and dismissed by the Joint-investigation team (JIT), Public Prosecution Service and numerous independent experts, including chief designer of the Su-25, Vladimir Babak.

 Public prosecutors concluded that the claim was false.
 The only air-to-air missiles able to shoot down MH17 were either R-33 or R-37, or R-40 missiles and a Su-25 could not carry any of these missiles.
 Vladimir Babak also said that the Su-25 is slower than a Boeing 777, and the Su-25's maximum altitude was 7 km, while MH17 was flying at an altitude of 10 km.
 Siemon T. Wezeman, a senior researcher from Stockholm International Peace Research Institute (SIPRI), and the Popular Science digital magazine also said that it would be technically impossible for a Su-25 to down such a plane.
 Aviation engineer Mark Solonin said that the Su-25 does not have an onboard radar and its missiles could not inflict damage similar to that found on Flight 17.
 Military and security analyst Lukáš Visingr also said that the Su-25 could not shoot down a Boeing 777.

 A subsequent presentation of radar data in 2016 by the Russian military no longer showed military aircraft present in the area.

-In March 2022, during the 2022 Russian invasion of Ukraine, the Russian Embassy in France again falsely blamed the Ukrainian military for the shootdown.
+In March 2022, during the Russian invasion of Ukraine, the Russian Embassy in France again falsely blamed the Ukrainian military for the shootdown.